britannic/EdgeMax/README.md

 * GNU Lesser General Public License, version 3

 ## Features
-* These scripts written in Bash, Perl and Python were designed to make repetitive router management tasks a lot easier.
+* These scripts are written in Bash, Perl and Python, diff and  were designed to make repetitive router management tasks a lot easier.

 ## Compatibility
 *  They have been tested on the EdgeRouter Lite family of routers, versions v1.5.0-v1.7.0.